Experimentally, long-term potentiation (LTP) can be induced by several different protocols

 [Source: France et al., 2017]

 The mechanism of STP is not known.
-Several lines of evidence suggest that it could result from the inhibition of GluN2B-containing NMDARs by tubulin and CRMP2
+Several lines of evidence suggest that it could result from the inhibition of GluN2B-containing NMDARs by the CABT complex

 - The tetanic stimulation used to induce LTP has been demonstrated to cause microtubule invasion into spines

-(Mitsuyama et al., 2008), which may carry tubulin and CRMP2 into spines to inhibit GluN2B-containing NMDARs
+(Mitsuyama et al., 2008), which may carry CABT into spines to block GluN2B-NMDARs.

 - STP can be separated into two pharmacologically and kinetically distinct components: STP1 and STP2.
 STP2 decays more slowly than STP1.

-Pharmacologically, STP1 is similar to LTP, but STP2 can be abolished by Ro 25-6981, which selectively inhibits GluN2B-containing NMDARs
+Pharmacologically, STP1 is similar to LTP, but STP2 can be abolished by Ro 25-6981, which selectively inhibits GluN2B-NMDARs

 (Volianskis et al., 2013;